 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

 Everyone loves a wine tour — and depending on where you’re staying in Australia, you are spoilt for choice.

-Margaret River south of Perth, the Yarra Valley near Melbourne, Adelaide’s Barossa Valley and the Hunter Valley north of Sydney are just some of the best known options.
-However, let’s not forget Brisbane’s Mount Tamborine.
+Margaret River south of Perth, the Yarra Valley near Melbourne, Adelaide’s Barossa Valley and the Hunter Valley north of Sydney are some of the best known options, but let’s not forget Brisbane’s Mount Tamborine.
 Mt Tamborine?
 Yes, that’s right!
 Believe it or not, Brisbane also has its very own wine region.
-Today I’m joining The Vino Bus on one of their Brisbane wine tours to the boutique wineries of beautiful Tamborine Mountain – just an hour’s drive from the Brisbane CBD.
+Today I’m joining The Vino Bus on one of their Brisbane wine tours to the boutique wineries of beautiful Tamborine Mountain — just an hour’s drive from the Brisbane CBD.

 Our driver Michael picks each guest up from their home or hotel.
 It’s a personal touch I’ve never encountered on a wine tour before.
 As we drive through the streets of Brissy, Michael uses the time to explain how Mount Tamborine was formed some 20 million years ago by a volcanic eruption near Mount Warning in northern New South Wales.

 Mount Tamborine enjoys a gorgeous cool climate, which has given rise to a plethora of wineries in the region.
 Although many of the vines are young, the Gold Coast Hinterland (which includes Mount Tamborine) is developing a name for award-winning drops.
 A wide variety of grapes are grown, to suit just about any palate.
 Add to that some amazing cellar door hospitality and you have all the makings of a great day out.